stlalpha/vision-2-bbs/README.md

 ![V2 main stats](https://github.com/stlalpha/vision-2-bbs/blob/main/IMAGES/mainstats.png?raw=true)

-The bulletin boards that ran these programs generally were prominent in the underground scene.
+The bulletin boards that ran these programs were generally prominent or they had managed to pay the registration fee.
 They tended to have multiple dial-up lines (internet access wasnt a thing most people had access to in the early 90s, and you wouldnt likely recognize it today even if you did), larger storage (measured in single-digit gigabytes), and typically didn't allow callers from their home area code.

 You generally had to know someone to get an account on these boards (some had a process where the existing users would view your application and decide themselves), some required you to upload sample files to show your worth.